moorepants/dissertation/physicalparameters.rst

 -------------

-The [Yeadon1990]_ human inertial model was developed for estimating the inertial parameters needed to describe a human model for complex gymnasitic manuevers.
+The [Yeadon1990]_ human inertial model was developed for estimating the inertial parameters needed to describe a human model for complex gymnastic maneuvers.
 It is essentially a more complete and accurate method than the one previously presented.
 There are 95 geometrical measurements of the human and a single mass measurement for scaling the body part densities.
 Yeadon makes use of stadium solids and a single semi-ellipse to more accurately model the human geometry.
-Two apparent deficiences are the fact that too much detail is taken for body bparts that have less inertia (i.e. the hands/feet) and at large configuration angles for some joints, the inertia is poorly modeled (e.g. the butt dissappears when the human in a seated position).
+Two apparent deficiencies are the fact that too much detail is taken for body parts that have less inertia (i.e. the hands/feet) and at large configuration angles for some joints, the inertia is poorly modeled (e.g. the butt disappears when the human in a seated position).
 Refer to [Yeadon1990]_ for a complete description of the model.

 Once the inertia of each segment in the Yeadon model is computed, the joint